CurveDocs/curve-docs/docs/lending/contracts/oneway-factory.md

 ## **Creating Lending Markets**

-A lending market **must always include crvUSD, either as collateral or as a borrow token**.
+A lending market **must always include crvUSD, either as collateral or as the borrowable token**.

 *There are two ways to create lending markets:*